-Cindy Kim is the co-founder of Silver Mirror, a New York City facial “bar” that focuses on customized facial treatments.
-After business school, Kim founded Korean beauty e-commerce site Peach and Lily.
-Despite having access to the world’s best skincare products, Kim had finicky skin of her own and began to seek out a more effective solution for her problems.
-Before long she realized that frequent treatments in the form of fast (affordable) facials (like she could get when she lived in Korea) were important, and Silver Mirror was born.
+Cindy Kim is the co-founder of Silver Mirror, a New York City facial “bar” that specializes in customized facial treatments.
+Facial treatments for men is absolutely a part of her business.
+After completing a degree from a business school, Kim founded Korean beauty e-commerce site Peach and Lily.
+Though she has access to the world’s best skincare products, Kim had finicky skin and began to seek out a more effective solution.
+Before long, she realized that frequent treatments in the form of fast (affordable) facials (like she could get when she lived in Korea) were important, and Silver Mirror was born.

 Before you show up for your first facial, don’t worry.
 There’s not a lot you have to do.

-Some businesses offer more of a pampered, European spa experience, where you’ll be placed in a chair and covered by a blanket, almost like a massage.
-You’ll be invited to remove your clothes and make yourself comfortable because the facialist may also massage your neck, shoulders — even your feet — as part of a wholistic, relaxing experience.
+Some businesses offer more of a pampered, European spa-like experience, where you’ll be placed in a chair and covered by a blanket, almost like a massage.
+You’ll be invited to remove your clothes and make yourself comfortable because the facialist may also massage your neck, shoulders — even your feet — as part of a holistic, relaxing experience.
 It all depends on what you’re into and how much time you have.

 “When you shave in the morning, you’re already exfoliating, so it makes the skin too sensitive for our treatments.
 We use light chemical peels and stimulate the skin a lot.
 Shave the day before … stubble is okay,” says Kim.
 “Unfortunately, there’s not a lot we can do if you have a beard, but if you’ve got to keep it, you’ve got to keep it.
 In that case, we can work on the skin around the beard—the T-zone (your forehead and nose) and eye area, which are just as important.
-Other than that, just show up!
-I get guys that come in and say ‘I don’t know why I’m here, my girlfriend sent me.’
-Then they get their first facial and they’re sold!”
+Other than that, just show up.
+I get guys that come in, and say ‘I don’t know why I’m here, my girlfriend sent me.’
+Then they get their first facial and they’re sold.”

-Because Kim’s company is very results-driven, they pack a facial with anything and everything your skin needs.
-The first focus is a deep cleanse, in a way that you won’t be able to do at home.
-“We use a steamer to soften the skin and open the pores,” explains Kim.
-“We use professional-grade products to cleanse and exfoliate.
-We may use enzymes or a light chemical peel … even microdermabrasion (think of it as like using an orbital sander on your skin, but a lot smaller and gentler) … to get the dead skin cells off your face.
+- Two rounds of exfoliation.
+“We may use enzymes or a light chemical peel … even microdermabrasion (think of it as using an orbital sander on your skin, but a lot smaller and gentler) … to get the dead skin cells off your face.
 Exfoliation is probably one of the most important parts of a facial.
 It cleans and preps your skin for what’s to come.”